 6. A Rough Yet Tiny Tongue

 Your cat’s tongue may be small, but it performs many important duties.
-Not only does it entice your cat to eat his tasty meals, but it also allows him to groom himself.
+Not only does it entice your cat to eat their tasty meals, but it also allows them to groom themselves.

 Your cat’s tongue is covered in tiny, spine-like structures known as papillae, which are made of keratin (the same material that makes up a human’s fingernails).
 These hook-shaped structures on your cat’s tongue help to remove loose fur from his coat.

 While this can be helpful for grooming, it can also be a hazard if your cat gets into something he shouldn’t.
 If your cat chews on something, the papillae will force it back into his throat.
-Sometimes he can drop it, but it isn’t always that simple.
+Sometimes, they can drop it, but it isn’t always that simple.
 This is why keeping hazardous objects away from your cat’s reach is so important.

 7. Whiskers Are Important

 Whiskers are more than an aesthetic addition; they are essential to your cat’s balance and senses.
-Your cat’s whiskers are connected to his muscular and nervous systems, transmitting vital information so that he can evaluate the world around him.
-They aren’t just on his face, either—you can also find whiskers on his jaw and the back of his front legs.
+Your cat’s whiskers are connected to their muscular and nervous systems, transmitting vital information so that they can evaluate the world around them.
+They aren’t just on their face, either—you can also find whiskers on their jaw and the back of their front legs.

-Since your cat’s whiskers are essential to his sensory input and are connected to his nerve endings, you should never trim his whiskers.
-This will cause him serious orientation problems and pain.
+Since your cat’s whiskers are essential to their sensory input and are connected to their nerve endings, you should never trim their whiskers.
+This will cause them serious orientation problems and pain.